 Stroll around Dal Lake Promenade

 Kick off your day with a good dose of calm moments of solace by walking along the long Dal Lake promenade.
-The 15kms long promenade attract a lot of tourists so to escape the touts and crowds walk a wee bit further.
+The 15 km long promenade attracts a lot of tourists so to escape the touts and crowds walk a wee bit further.
 Sit and watch the day go by.

 Catch Sunset at the Boulevard Street